 Place the tee/bodysuit with right side facing outwards.
 Starting roughly 2” (5cm) from the centre of the V neckline, use a straight stitch and sew ¼” (0.6cm) from the raw edge pivoting at the V and sewing up the other side for roughly 2” (5cm).
-Did you notice i used tissue paper again?
+Did you notice I used tissue paper again?
 I love that stuff!
-Place a bit of tissue paper behind your v neck point, pin in place, and sew your basting stitches right through it.
+Place a bit of tissue paper behind your v-neck point, pin it in place, and sew your basting stitches right through it.
 It will make your life SO much easier I promise.

 Clip into the corner of the V being careful not to cut through the stitches.